EnterpriseDB/barman/docs/user_guide/configuration.rst

   **server2:switch_over_wal_streaming_conn_to_pg3**
     * Tag this model to a cluster named ``streaming`` to override configurations.
     * Configure this as a model (``model = true``).
     * ``wal_conninfo`` is set, so this connection will be used specifically for monitoring WAL streaming status and perform checks.
     * ``wal_streaming_conninfo`` is set, Barman will use this instead of ``streaming_conninfo`` when receiving WAL segments via streaming replication protocol.
-If ``wal_conninfo`` was unset, this option would also be used to monitor and check WAL streaming replication statuses.
+If ``wal_conninfo`` was unset, this option would also be used to monitor and check WAL streaming replication statuses and it should use a user with proper permissions.
     * WAL files will be compressed with ``gzip``.
     * All backups will be compressed with ``gzip``.
     * Recovery for compressed backups will use the ``recovery_staging_path`` as the